MarcusWolschon/osmeditor4android/documentation/docs/help/pt/Introduction.md

 ### Filtros

-Para além de ativar globalmente a visualização de notas e erros também pode pode aplicar um filtro para reduzir a confusão.
-Em [Preferências avançadas](Advanced%20preferences.md) pode selecionar individualmente:
+Besides globally enabling the notes and bugs display you can set a coarse grain display filter to reduce clutter.
+The filter configuration can be accessed from the task layer entry in the [layer control](#layers):

-* Erros reportados
+* Notes
-* Erro Osmose
+* Osmose error
-* Aviso Osmose
+* Osmose warning
-* Pequeno problema Osmose
+* Osmose minor issue
+* Maproulette
-* Personalizado
+* Custom

 <a id="indoor"></a>